-London, Feb.
-15 .- King Edward, accompanied by Queen Alexandra, today inspected at Buckingham palace officers and men of Strathcona's horse.
-His majesty presented the regi. ment with the king's colors and gave medals to the men.
+day inspected at Buckingham palace 350 officers and men of Strathcona's horse.
+His majesty presented the regiment with the king's colors and gave medals to the men.
 A detachment of guards held the lawn of the west ter-race and the Canadians were drawn up in front of the terrace.
-The company present included Earl Lord Roberts, in full uniform; Gen. Buller, the Duke of Connaught: Joseph Chamberlain, the secretary of state for the colonies; Lord Strathcona and Mount Royal, who or-ganized Strathcona's horse, and many army and court officials.
-Oberlin Carter in Court.
+The company present included Earl Lord Roberts, in full uniform; Gen. Buller, the Duke of of the Third U. S. Infantry,

+Connaught; Joseph Chamberlain, the secretary of state for the colonies; Lord Strathcona and Mount Royal, who organized Strathcona's horse, and many army and court officials.